 - send an e-mail or bring a hand-written note to HR stating specifically what changes are desired; and

-- attach any required documentation of the qualifying change in status.
+- attach the required documentation of the qualifying change in status.

 In addition, the district offers a variety of supplemental insurance plans to employees through a third party administrator, Financial Benefit Services (FBS).
 Go to the FBS Benefits Portal to find information about the following plans, or click on the benefit below:

 Enrollment in a Health Savings Account (HSA) or Health Reimbursement Account (HRA) through DSISD is tied to participation in one of the medical plans offered through the district.
 The medical plan you choose determines which kind of account you will have.
 HSAs and HRAs are administered by National Benefit Services (NBS).

 Health Savings Account: Employees who enroll in TRS ActiveCare 1-HD are automatically enrolled in an HSA.
 The district contributes $75 per month ($900 annually) to each enrolled employee's account.
 Employees can also make contributions to their HSA, and contribution amounts can be changed or discontinued at any time by notifying HR in writing.
 HSA funds accumulate year-to year and are yours to keep if you leave the district.